gpassero/work-at-olist/README.md

 # Work at Olist

 ## Introduction
 This Django project provides a set of REST web services to expose sellers' categories of products.
+A channel concept is used to group a seller's categories.
 The main provided services are:

 - List existing channels.
 - List all categories and subcategories of a channel.